teemods/opengores-maps/README.md

-Kog maps
+Gores maps
 ==========

-All [Kog](https://qshar.com/) maps, ready to be run in your own server!
+All DDNet Gores maps, ready to be run in your own server!
 Simply download this repository, add your DDNet-Server binary (distributed together with the DDNet client) and start the server.

 To download this repository you have two choices:

-1. [Download the ZIP](https://github.com/teeheart/kog-maps/archive/master.zip) and you get a current snapshot of all maps, but can't easily update it.
+1. [Download the ZIP](https://github.com/teeheart/gores-maps/archive/master.zip) and you get a current snapshot of all maps, but can't easily update it.
-2. `git clone https://github.com/teeheart/kog-maps` and you have the full history of this git repository.
+2. `git clone https://github.com/teeheart/gores-maps` and you have the full history of this git repository.
 To update your copy of maps simply execute `git pull`.

 ### Special maps
 Maps that do not belong to the kog official list.